-PURCHASES NOT EXCEEDING \$100,000 (2006-276, 2014-443, 2017-363)
+Section 18 - Purchases Not Exceeding \$125,000 (2006-276, 2014-443, 2017-363, 2025-33)

-- 18. (1) Subject to subsection 18(2), requirements estimated at \$100,000 or less, shall be handled by the Request for Quotation procedure, however there may be requirements estimated at \$100,000 (2014-443) or less where it will be more appropriate to solicit bids using a Request for Tender or a Request for Proposal.
-(2014-443) - (2) The Request for Quotation is a bid solicitation where written quotes are obtained from suppliers without formal advertising or receipt of sealed bids. - (3) The Director shall furnish to Supply Services a purchase requisition or written request containing the relevant specifications, terms and conditions for the purchase of goods, services or construction. - (4) Supply Services shall: - (a) review the specifications, terms and conditions relevant to the acquisition of goods, services or construction, - (b) suggest changes or provide other information to the Director as appropriate,
+- 1. Requirements estimated at \$125,000 or less, shall be handled by the Request for Quotation procedure, however there may be requirements estimated at \$125,000 or less where it will be more appropriate to solicit bids using a Request for Tender or a Request for Proposal.
+(2014-443, 2025-33) - 2.
+The Request for Quotation is a bid solicitation where written quotes are obtained from suppliers without formal advertising or receipt of sealed bids. - 3.
+The Director shall furnish to Supply Services a purchase requisition or written request containing the relevant specifications, terms and conditions for the purchase of goods, services or construction. - 4.
+Supply Services shall: - (a) review the specifications, terms and conditions relevant to the acquisition of goods, services or construction, - (b) suggest changes or provide other information to the Director as appropriate, - (c) conduct a Request for Quotation (2025-33): - i by using the electronic tendering system, - ii requesting submissions from those suppliers contained in a list of vendors maintained by Supply who appear best qualified to meet the provisions of the quotation, - iii by validating quotes solicited by the Department in accordance with 17(2) (2025-33) or - iv by any combination thereof which will result in appropriate fair market value assessment of the Request for Quotation, (2025-33) - (d) review the bids to ensure compliance with the related procedures and established terms or conditions, and - (e) consider any irregularities and act in accordance with Section 30 of this bylaw. - 5.
+Directors or Supply Services on behalf of the concerned Director may award contracts emanating from a Request for Quotation not exceeding \$125,000 provided that (2025-33):

-- (c) give notice of the Request for Quotation: - (i) by using the electronic tendering system, - (ii) by requesting submissions from those suppliers contained in a list of vendors maintained by Supply who appear best qualified to meet the provisions of the quotation, or - (iii) by any combination thereof which will result in appropriate notice being given of the Request for Quotation, - (d) review the bids to ensure compliance with the related procedures and established terms or conditions, and - (e) consider any irregularities and act in accordance with Section 30 of this by-law. - (5) Directors or Supply Services on behalf of the concerned Director may award contracts emanating from a Request for Quotation not exceeding \$100,000 provided that: - (a) sufficient funds are available and identified in appropriate accounts within Council approved departmental estimates including authorized revisions, - (b) the award is to the lowest responsive bidder, - (c) Supply Services is in receipt of a funded requisition, and - (d) the provisions of this by-law are followed.
-(2014-443) - (6) Where the authority referred to in Subsection 18(5) is exercised, written documentation respecting the award of the contract is to be kept on the procurement file. - (7) The purchase of goods, services or construction referred in Subsection 18(1) shall be made through the issue of a Purchase Order by Supply Services.
+- (a) sufficient funds are available and identified in appropriate accounts within Council approved departmental estimates including authorized revisions, - (b) the award is to the lowest responsive bidder, - (c) Supply Services is in receipt of a funded requisition, and - (d) the provisions of this by-law are followed.
+(2014-443) - 6.
+Where the authority referred to in Subsection 18(5) is exercised, written documentation respecting the award of the contract is to be kept on the procurement file. - 7.
+The purchase of goods, services or construction referred in Subsection 18(1) shall be made through the issue of a Purchase Order by Supply Services.
 (2006-276)

-PURCHASES EXCEEDING \$100,000 - REQUEST FOR TENDER (2006-276, 2014-443, 2017-362)
+Section 19 - Purchases Exceeding \$125,000 - Request for Tender (2006-276, 2014-443, 2017-362, 2025-33)